mikicz/django-aggregation-talk/slides.md

 </v-click>

+---

+# Downsides of the django aggregation

+Despite being powerful, there are downsides

+- The values returned are dictionaries, not objects
+- Foreign keys are primary-keys only
+-  Displaying needs to be fairly manual

 <v-clicks>

-- Displaying needs to be fairly manual
 - Reusing the aggregation is tricky

 </v-clicks>